 We independently research, test, review, and recommend the best products—learn more about our process.
 If you buy something through our links, we may earn a commission.

-Essential oils have long been lauded for a litany of different benefits; these natural plant extracts have the ability to do everything from help you relax to alleviate cold symptoms to improve your skin.
-To that point, not all essential oils are created equal—there’s a seemingly never-ending list of options out there, and it’s important to choose wisely, particularly when you’re going to be using them as part of your skincare regimen.
+Essential oils have long been lauded for a litany of different benefits; these natural plant extracts have the ability to do everything from helping you relax to improving your skin.
+To that point, not all essential oils are created equal.
+There’s a seemingly never-ending list of options out there, and it’s important to choose wisely, particularly when you’re going to be using them as part of your skincare regimen.

 Tea Tree Oil: Briogeo B. Well Organic + Australian 100% Tea Tree Skin & Scalp Oil

-True to its name, this contains only 100% organic, pure tea tree oil and works just as well for a problematic complexion as it does an irritated scalp.
+True to its name, this contains only 100 percent organic, pure tea tree oil and works just as well for a problematic complexion as it does an irritated scalp.
 (The oil also has antifungal benefits that make it a great flake fighter.)

 Marula Oil: Drunk Elephant Virgin Marula Oil

-Despite the fact that marula oil is loaded (and we mean loaded) with omega-6 and omega-9 fatty acids, it’s shockingly lightweight.
-It absorbs quickly to leave skin glowy, but without a greasy residue, is rich in antioxidants, and is another pick that touts antimicrobial benefits as well.
-FYI, in its natural state it has an amber color and nutty fragrance; if you want a totally pure version, make sure it has those attributes.
+Despite the fact that marula oil is loaded with omega-6 and omega-9 fatty acids, it’s shockingly lightweight.
+It absorbs quickly to leave skin glowy, but without a greasy residue, is rich in antioxidants, and is another pick that may have antimicrobial benefits as well.
+FYI, in its natural state, it has an amber color and nutty fragrance; if you want a totally pure version, make sure it has those attributes.